harness/developer-hub/docs/chaos-engineering/technical-reference/probes/datadog-probe.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Datadog probe allows you to query a [Datadog Synthetic](https://docs.datadoghq.com/synthetics/) test and utilize its results through the fault's chaos duration to evaluate the probe outcome.
+Datadog probe allows you to query a [Datadog Synthetic](https://docs.datadoghq.com/synthetics/) test and use its results through the fault's chaos duration to evaluate the probe outcome.

 - Both [API tests](https://docs.datadoghq.com/synthetics/api_tests/) and [Browser tests](https://docs.datadoghq.com/synthetics/browser_tests) are supported.
 - The probe may only be executed in the **EOT mode**, as the probe evaluation is based on the result of all the test iterations executed through the fault chaos duration.

 :::note